-The two members-at-large of the Board are appointed to their position by the Chair, drawing upon a field of candidates from the membership at large, with special attention given to individuals who have previously served in related capacities.
-Members of the Journals Board shall serve a nominal two-year term, renewable for 1 or 2 additional years, based on mutual agreement of the Director of Journals and the Vice President for Publications.
-In the event that a position on the Journals Board is vacated before the full two-year or three-year term is completed, the Director of Journals shall appoint a successor to complete the partial term and to serve an additional traditional (two-year or three-year) term.
-A term on the Journals Board concludes either by natural expiration, or by an invitation to resign issued by the Director of Journals.
+The Chair appoints the Members-at-Large and the Liaison Editors to other IEEE journals.
+All other members of the Board, i.e., Editors-in-Chief (EiCs) of Society journals, are ex-officio members.
+The two members-at-large of the Board are appointed to their position drawing upon a field of candidates from the membership at large, with special attention given to individuals who have previously served in related capacities.

+The term of the Members-at-Large and the Liaison Editors can be renewed for 1 or 2 additional years, based on mutual agreement of the Director of Journals and the Vice President (VP) of Publications.
+The terms for ex official members, i.e., EiCs, are concurrent with their ex-officio terms.
+The terms for cosponsored journal liaison editors are concurrent with that specified by the MOUs.

+In the event that a position on the Journals Board is vacated before the full term is completed, the Director of Journals shall appoint a successor to complete the partial term and to serve an additional traditional term.
+A term on the Journals Board concludes either by natural expiration, or by an invitation to resign issued by the Director of Journals (for non-ex-officio members) or through the IEEE or ComSoc removal process.